micromagnetics/magnum.fe/README.md

     $ cd cbc.block
     $ sudo python setup.py install

-For installation of BEM++, see http://www.bempp.org/. magnum.fe requires the H-matrix library AHMED 1.0 that is optional for BEM++, see http://bebendorf.ins.uni-bonn.de/AHMED.html.
+For installation of BEM++, see http://www.bempp.org/.

 ### Build and install
 To build magenum.fe with cmake do